-You must contact the VS port office at least 72 hours prior to arrival to alert port personnel of your arrival and discuss arrival plans.
+You must contact the VS port veterinarian at least 72 hours prior to arrival to schedule an inspection on arrival.

 Your VS import permit will list contact information for the first port of arrival.
 You should call or email the port as soon as possible to make arrangements for when you arrive.
-The port personnel can provide you more information about the specific process at that airport and what you should expect on arrival.
-Make sure to tell the port personnel whether your bird is traveling in the cabin with you, as accompanied baggage, or as unaccompanied cargo (manifest cargo), since that will alter where the vs personnel will meet you to take your pet bird.
+The port veterinarian can provide you more information about the specific process at that airport and what you should expect on arrival.
+Make sure to tell the veterinarian whether your bird is traveling in the cabin with you, as accompanied baggage, or as unaccompanied cargo, since that will alter where the port personnel will meet you.
 The port personnel will review your import permit and discuss any additional requirements that might be listed, and can discuss fees and payment options.

 Based on your earlier contact with FWS (STEP 2), you should know whether your pet bird is subject to any additional FWS requirements.
 You will need to coordinate with port FWS personnel to arrange for any inspection or document review that might be needed.

-For more information on FWS requirements, please visit the FWS Traveling Abroad with Your Pet Bird website to learn more.
+Visit the FWS Traveling Abroad with Your Pet Bird website to learn more.